MicrosoftDocs/navdevitpro-content-pr/graph-api/api/dynamics_create_unitsofmeasure.md

 Here is an example of the response.

-> [!NOTE]
->   The response object shown here may be truncated for brevity.
+> **Note**: The response object shown here may be truncated for brevity.
 All of the properties will be returned from an actual call.

 ```json
 HTTP/1.1 201 Created